 - Service revenue comprises subscription income from digital and analog subscribers, placement of channels, advertisement revenue, fees for rendering management, technical and consultancy services and other related services.
-Income from services is recognised upon completion of services as per the terms of contracts with the customers.
+Income from services is recognised on percentage completion of services as per the terms of contracts with the customers.
 Period based services are accrued and recognised pro-rata over the contractual period. - Activation fees on Set top boxes (STBs) is recognised on activation of boxes over the life of the STBs.
-Activation fees received in advance is deferred over the period of life of the STB and has been considered as deferred revenue. - Amounts billed for services in accordance with contractual terms but where revenue is not recognised, have been classified as advance billing and disclosed under current liabilities. - 4.
-Revenue from prepaid internet service plans, which are active at the end of accounting period, is recognised on time proportion basis.
+Activation fees received in advance is deferred over the period of life of the STB and has been considered as deferred revenue. - 3.
+Amounts billed for services in accordance with contractual terms but where revenue is not recognised, have been classified as advance billing and disclosed under current liabilities.